OSGeo/OSGeoLive-doc/en/quickstart/zoo-project_quickstart.rst

 Running
 ================================================================================

-*	To run the ZOO Project demo from the Live DVD, click successively on the "Start GeoServer" then on the "ZOO Project" links on the desktop or you will find it in the menu-items.
+*	To run the ZOO Project demo from the Live DVD, click successively on the |osgeolive-appmenupath-geoserver| then on the "ZOO Project" links on the desktop or you will find it in the menu-items.

 *	Firefox will open the ZOO Project Spatial Tools demo.